hpcaitech/ColossalAI/colossalai/shardformer/README.md

 # do everything like normal
 ...
 ```

-shardformer configuration
+Following are the description `ShardConfig`'s arguments:

-`tensor_parallel_process_group`: the process group of tensor parallelism, it's necessary when using tensor parallel.
+- `tensor_parallel_process_group`: The process group of tensor parallelism, it's necessary when using tensor parallel.
+Defaults to None, which is the global process group.

-`pipeline_stage_manager`: If using pipeline parallelism, it's necessary to specify a pipeline stage manager for inter-process communication in pipeline parallelism.
+- `pipeline_stage_manager`: If using pipeline parallelism, it's necessary to specify a pipeline stage manager for inter-process communication in pipeline parallelism.
+Defaults to None, which means not using pipeline parallelism.

-{{ autodoc:colossalai.pipeline.stage_manager.PipelineStageManager }}
-`enable_tensor_parallelism`: using tensor parallel, partition the model along the columns or along the rows
-`enable_fused_normalization`: using apex fused layernorm
-`enable_flash_attention`: using flash attention
-`enable_jit_fused`: using jit fused operators
+- `enable_tensor_parallelism`: Whether to use tensor parallelism.
+Defaults to True.

+- `enable_fused_normalization`: Whether to use fused layernorm.
+Defaults to False.

+- `enable_flash_attention`:  Whether to switch on flash attention.
+Defaults to False.

+- `enable_jit_fused`: Whether to switch on JIT fused operators.
+Defaults to False.

-`enable_sequence_parallelism`: using sequence parallelism, partition these non-tensor parallel regions along the sequence dimension.
+- `enable_sequence_parallelism`:  Whether to turn on sequence parallelism, which partitions non-tensor-parallel regions along the sequence dimension.
+Defaults to False.

-`enable_sequence_overlap`: overlap the computation and communication in the sequence parallelism, it's used with `enable_sequence_parallelism`.
+- `enable_sequence_overlap`: Whether to turn on sequence overlap, wheich overlap the computation and communication in sequence parallelism.
+It can only be used when `enable_sequence_parallelism` is True.
+Defaults to False.

+-  `enable_all_optimization`: Whether to turn on all optimization tools including `fused normalizaion`, `flash attention`, `JIT fused operators`, `sequence parallelism` and `sequence overlap`.
+Defaults to False.

+- `inference_only`: Whether only doing forward passing.
+Defaults to False.

 ### Write your own policy